CACTTC Articles of Association & By-Laws

 ARTICLE VIII.
 EXECUTIVE COMMITTEE

 Section 1.
-The Executive Committee shall consist of fourteen members: The President, President-Elect, First Vice-President, Second Vice-President, Secretary, Treasurer, Sergeant-at-Arms, Immediate Past President, five Directors elected from the active membership (by area as defined in Article VI), the Chairman of the Legislative Committee, and the President of the Associate Membership (as a non-voting member and not able to participate in confidential matters).
+The Executive Committee shall consist of fifteen members: The President, President-Elect, First Vice-President, Second Vice-President, Secretary, Treasurer, Sergeant-at-Arms, Immediate Past President, five Directors elected from the active membership (by area as defined in Article VI), the Chairman of the Legislative Committee, and the President of the Associate Membership (as a non-voting member and not able to participate in confidential matters).
 In the event that the Immediate Past President vacates the office of County Treasurer and/or Tax Collector, the Immediate Past President's position as a member of the Executive Committee shall be assumed by the most recent Past President still holding the status of an active member as defined by Article I of the Bylaws.
 In the event that the President-Elect vacates the office of County Treasurer and/or Tax Collector, the position shall remain vacant for the remainder of the fiscal year unless an election is held at any regular or special meeting called for that purpose.
 The Nominations Committee shall convene before such an election, and the Nominations Committee shall present to the active membership its nominations for the vacant position.

 Section 2.
 The Executive Committee shall convene at all meetings of the Association or upon the call of the President of the Association.
 Suitable notice, in writing, of any special meeting shall be given to each member of the committee.
 Eight members shall constitute a quorum.
 It shall be the duty of the Executive Committee to act on all matters when the Association is in recess.